 Duration: 2-3 hours

-Murrin Provincial Park is located just off Highway 99 about a ten-minute drive south of downtown Squamish.
-This park contains some of the best rock climbing in Squamish, and also a great hike and lake.
-Right at the entrance to the park is Browning Lake, there is a beautiful trail that meanders around it with picnic tables all along the west side.
-If your kids are a bit older and feeling adventurous, the Murrin Park Loop Trail offers a few lookouts over Howe Sound that are breathtaking.
+Murrin Provincial Park is located just off Highway 99, approximately ten-minutes south of downtown Squamish.
+The 24-hectare park features easy-access lake swimming, picnicking, hiking, fishing and rock climbing.
+Right at the entrance to the park is Browning Lake, there is a beautiful trail that meanders around it with picnic tables along the west side.
+If your kids are feeling adventurous, the Murrin Park Loop Trail offers a few lookouts over Howe Sound that are breathtaking.
 The start of the trail is located on the west side of the lake and follows well-marked signs up and left ascending a series of wooden stairs.
 Near the top of the stairs, follow the marked junction to the Quercus Lookout (pictured above).
 Continue along the loop trail where you will pass the Capilano Lookout before returning to the lake.

 Stroller-friendly: Lake Trail yes, Murrin Park Loop Trail no